-We are excited to offer prayer to those in need after both services in the Chapel on the second Sunday of each month.
+We are excited to offer prayer to those in need after both services, every Sunday.
 This is open to everyone—children, adults, members, attenders, those who have a personal need, and those who would like prayer for a loved one.
 These prayer needs will be considered private and will not be communicated to all of the Deacons, but will be prayed for one-on-one by a Deacon, Prayer Leader or Pastor.
 If you would like prayer in person, over the phone, or over email at a different time, please contact the church office so that you can be put in contact with a Pastor or Deacon.

 Stephen Ministry at FPC provides one-on-one, confidential, ongoing, Christian care to members of our congregation and community.
 This care exists to supplement—not replace—the outstanding care provided by our Pastors and Deacons.